Ladies in your 40’s, When it Comes to Skincare Both Quantity and Quality do Matter

 Limitations/ Restrictions: People on Accutane, women who are pregnant, or who suffer from rosacea and eczema are not candidates for peels.

 Aftercare: Always use sunscreen and apply hyaluronic acid.
 Refrain from using products with retinols as they can irritate skin.

 Light up and revive your skin with a fotofacial.
-This treatment is a form of intense pulse light that deeply penetrates the skin and encourages the production of collagen.
+This micro treatments is a form of intense pulse light that deeply penetrates the skin and encourages the production of collagen.